Chart Color Schemes

 Infrastructure

-South Hobart has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally
+South Hobart has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 19 projects that are anticipated to impact the area.
-Notable projects include Royal Hobart Hospital Emergency Department Expansion, Greater Hobart Urban Growth Boundary Extension, South Arm Highway Upgrade at Acton Road and South Arm Road intersection, and Southern Outlet Transit Lane.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 19 projects that are expected to impact the area.
+Notable projects include the South Arm Highway Upgrade (Acton Road and South Arm Road intersection), the Greater Hobart Urban Growth Boundary Extension, the Southern Outlet Transit Lane, and Roches Beach Living.
 The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.